scottkstewart/Phoenix-parse-email/README.md

 Phoenix-parse-email (PPE) is a utility wrote for unix which incorperates several tools to gather, output, and monitor Loudoun County students' grades via the Phoenix Gradebook Client.
 It does so by storing (shelve) several 'phoenixChecker' objects (accounts.db), each of which contains the URLS to each individual quarter in the gradebook and a list of 8 'phoenixClass' objects.
 Each of these 'phoenixClass' objects contains lists of 4 (one for each quarter) urls, percentage/letter grades, and lists of assignments.
 All of this data is manipulated via commands in the 'phoenix' script, which call functions of the 'phoenixChecker' class that are largely dependent on the 'phoenixClass' class.
 These functions, mainly centered around notifying the user of changes to their grades, tend to send emails from 'phoenixpythonbot@gmail.com' and log changes in the ~/.PPE/log file.

 PPE was created initially as a project to learn computer science concepts past the curriculum of AP Computer science, but now serves as a serious utility for checking grades.
-It now has the functionality to do the following: (add) persistent 'phoenixClass' objects which correspond to a single student account; (check) any or all accounts, with or without email updates; (start) and (kill) daemonized run processes to email differences; (set) intervals between automatic retries in bad connection and between checks with run; (remove) users from database of accounts; and (run) checks on any number of accounts, with or without echoing the grades as they are checked.
+It now has the functionality to do the following: (add) persistent 'phoenixClass' objects which correspond to a single student account; (check) any or all accounts, with or without email updates; (start) and (kill) daemonized run processes to email differences; view (status) of daemon including accounts being checked and time until next check; (set) intervals between automatic retries in bad connection and between checks with run; (remove) users from database of accounts; and (run) checks on any number of accounts, with or without echoing the grades as they are checked.

 Though PPE is a utility designed to be versatile and easy to use, it is not created to be a wide-reaching program for all users; installation is likely to be a bit difficult and support is not likely to ever come to non-unix systems.
 The fact of the matter is, this is a personal tool, and I can only guarentee compatibility with systems that I've personally seen compatible: linux mint, debian GNU/Linux, and arch linux.

 **Dependencies**

-Pip for installation, various python modules (beautifulsoup4, requests, lxml, daemonize)
+Pip for installation, various python modules (beautifulsoup4, requests, lxml, daemonize, dbm.gnu)

 **Installation:**